MrHaJu/Code-Institute-Projekt-2-CSS-HTML-JavaScript/readme.md

 ![MrHaJu Website Colour Palette](assets/images/colorpalette.png)

 The Website uses a palette of warm pastel colors.
-The colour palette was displayed using the [Coolors](https://coolors.co/) website.
+The color palette was displayed using the [Coolors](https://coolors.co/) website.

 ### Typography